Appraisal District Operations

 CAD directors appoint appraisal review board (ARB) members to handle taxing unit challenges and taxpayer disputes with the appraisal office.

-ARBs retain legal counsel in 92 CADs — one more than in 2001.
-ARBs in 179 CADs — five more than in 2001 — have obtained liability insurance at more than $1 million per ARB.
+ARBs retain legal counsel in 89 CADs — three less than in 2002.
+ARBs in 177 CADs — two less than in 2002 — have obtained liability insurance at more than $1 million per ARB.

 ARB members in 246 districts receive a per diem for their ARB service — the same as last year.

 CAD directors also may appoint temporary review board members.
 Property Tax Code Section 41.66(f) prohibits an ARB member from communicating with another person about a protested property except during the ARB hearing or in another protest in which the property is part of a sample of properties.
 If an ARB member does communicate about a protested property outside of the hearing, then a temporary ARB member must take that member’s place to hear the protest.
-Thirty-seven districts — up from 33 in 2001 — appointed temporary members in case a regular ARB member could not serve.
+Twenty-nine districts — down from 37 in 2002 — appointed temporary members in case a regular ARB member could not serve.